TimothyYe/godns/README.md

 Note: make sure to set the `run_once` parameter in your config file so the program will quit after the first run (the default is `false`).

-Can be added to `cron` or attached to other events on your system.
+It can be added to `cron` or attached to other events on your system.

 ```json
 {